 Skip advert

 Advertisement

-The 3-litre, twin-turbocharged straight-six develops 425bhp, but the real drama comes from the new engine’s torque, which peaks at 406lb ft from just 1850rpm.
+The 3-litre, twin-turbocharged straight-six develops 424bhp, but the real drama comes from the torque, which peaks at 406lb ft from just 1850rpm

 Evo rating

-Codenamed the S55, the 3-litre twin-turbocharged straight-six found in the current generation M4 puts out 424bhp, just an 11bhp increase over its predecessor, the M3 coupe.
-The big jump for the turbo’d motor over the old naturally aspirated V8 in the is in torque, which is up from 295lb ft at a peaky 3900rpm to a mighty 406lb ft from just 1850rpm.
+Codenamed the S55, the 3-litre twin-turbocharged straight-six found in the F82 M4 puts out 424bhp, just a 10bhp increase over its predecessor, the E92.
+The big jump for the turbo’d motor over the old naturally aspirated V8 is in torque, however, which is up from 295lb ft at a peaky 3900rpm to a mighty 406lb ft from just 1850rpm.

 Advertisement - Article continues below

 Equipped with Competition Package, the M4’s power increases by 20bhp to 444bhp but peak torque stays the same.
 The extra power doesn’t dramatically change the attitude of the engine and, as the standard car’s performance is so strong, you don’t really feel the effect either.
-The Competition Package makes changes to the chassis too, and that’s where real improvements can be felt.
+The Competition Package includes changes to the chassis too, and that’s where real improvements can be felt.
+The CS, meanwhile, is further enhanced with lightweight parts, standard-fit (at the time) Michelin Cup 2 tyres, reprogrammed steering and tweaked damping.
+The motor peaks at a healthier 454bhp and 442lb ft, too.

+Skip advert